lukechn99/CLI-Games/README.md

 - port to iOS and Android as a minigame

 Inspiration:
 - Inspired by an antiquated ticket selling console at a nifty old movie theater.
-Whenever one button in the array was pushed, another would pop up
+Whenever one button in the array was pushed, another would pop up!